• ROENFR

 Art.
 40 – (1) The status of member of the CES Plenary ceases under the provisions of Article 17 paragraph (1) of Law no. 248/2013, republished, with subsequent amendments and completions, as follows:

-a) the expiration of the mandate occurs upon the completion of 4 years from the date of the meeting of the Plenary`s constitution;
+a) the expiration of the mandate occurs upon the completion of 4 years from the date of the meeting of the constitution of the Plenary;

-b) in case of death, cessation becomes effective on the date of the death being established;
+b) in case of death, the cessation becomes effective on the date of the determination of death;

-c) in case of resignation, cessation becomes effective on the date of its registration with CES;
+c) in case of resignation, the cessation becomes effective on the date of its registration at CES;

-d) in case of prohibition, by court decision, of the right to hold a position or to exercise a profession or to carry out an activity of the nature used for committing the crime, cessation becomes effective from the date the decision was communicated;
+d) in case of prohibition, by court decision, of the right to hold a position or to exercise a profession or to carry out an activity of the nature of that used for committing the crime, the cessation becomes effective from the date the decision was communicated;

-e) in case the employer confederation, trade union confederation, or prime minister who appointed him requests his revocation, cessation becomes effective from the date of registration of the revocation request with CES;
+e) in case the employer confederation, trade union confederation, or prime minister who appointed him requests his revocation, the cessation becomes effective from the date of registration at CES of the revocation request;

 (2) In case of resignation/death of a member of the CES Plenary, the Secretary General of CES requests the employer/trade union confederation whose member has resigned/died or, as the case may be, the prime minister, to appoint/designate another person.

-(3) In case a representative employer/trade union confederation represented in the Economic and Social Council no longer holds the status of representative confederation at the national level, the Secretary General will immediately inform the president, the Executive Bureau, and the Plenary regarding this situation in order to suspend the payment of the allowance.
-In this case, the president of the Economic and Social Council will request the employer/trade union side to initiate procedures regarding the new distribution of the seats corresponding to the side and to conclude a new protocol.
+(3) In the event that a representative employer/trade union confederation represented in the Economic and Social Council no longer holds the status of a representative confederation at the national level, the Secretary General will immediately inform the president, the Executive Bureau, and the Plenary regarding this situation in order to suspend the payment of the allowance.
+In this case, the president of the Economic and Social Council will request the employer/trade union side to initiate procedures regarding the new distribution of the seats corresponding to the party and to conclude a new protocol.

 (4) The duration of the mandate of the new members of the CES Plenary validated on the vacant seats under the conditions of paragraphs (1) – (3) extends for the remaining period until the expiration of the mandate of the Plenary in activity.